guilhermewebdev/django-login/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-After install the requirements, you need to clone this repository.
-You can download the code using clicking [here](https://github.com/guilhermewebdev/django-login/archive/master.zip), or installing git following [this](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instructions and running this command:
+After installing the requirements, you need to clone this repository.
+You can download the code clicking [here](https://github.com/guilhermewebdev/django-login/archive/master.zip), or install git following [this](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instructions and running this command:

 ```
     git clone https://github.com/guilhermewebdev/django-login.git
 ```

-Whit the project in your machine, you need to create a .env file whit database credentials, this file need be created into directory \<Project Path\>/server/api/, in there you can find sensitive data about the project, such as the database credentials and secret key in this format:
+Whit the project in your machine, you need to create a `.env` file whit database credentials, this file need be created into directory /\<Project Path\>/server/api/, in there you can find sensitive data about the project, such as the database credentials and secret key in this format:

-/\<Project Path\>/server/api/.env
 ```
+/<Project Path>/server/api/.env

     DB=<Database name>
     DB_USER=<Database username>
     DB_PASS=<Database password>